William Hopkinson (cricketer)

 William Hopkinson (29 April 1835 – 25 November 1913) was an English professional cricketer who played for Kent County Cricket Club in the early 1860s.

-Hopkinson was born on 29 April 1835 in Staveley, Derbyshire and played cricket for a Derbyshire side in his youth.
+Hopkinson was born on 29 April 1835 in Staveley, Derbyshire and played cricket for a Derbyshire team in his youth.
 In around 1855 he moved to Chatham in Kent to work as an engine fitter in the Royal Naval dockyard in the town.
-He played as a professional for Kent County Cricket Club between 1861 and 1863, making a total of 13 first-class cricket appearances, all bar one of them for the county side.
+He played as a professional for Kent County Cricket Club between 1861 and 1863, making a total of 13 first-class cricket appearances, all bar one of them for the county team.
 Hopkinson left the Kent staff after the 1863 season and took a position as a cricket coach at Lancing College and then Westminster School.

 Hopkinson died, aged 78, on 25 November 1913 in Gillingham, Kent.